luclaurent/push2HAL/README.md

 - credentials could be provided using `.apihal` based on json syntax (see `.apihal_example)
 - by default the preprod server is used

+## Requirements:

+PDF2HAL requires external modules.
+They can be installed using `pip install -r requirements`